Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/instructors.md

 <img src="https://avatars.githubusercontent.com/u/39526081?v=4" width="150">
 </div>
 <div>
-Facundo (Facu) Sapienza is a PhD candidate in the Statistics department at the University of California, Berkeley.
+Facundo (Facu) Sapienza is a PhD candidate at the Department of Statistics at the University of California, Berkeley.
 Facu’s work includes the use of neural differential equations in the modeling of ice flow, where sub-parts of the governing differential equation can be parametrized by physical-informed proxies; feature detection algorithms in ice sheets using remote sensing data; and machine learning methods applied to paleomagnetism and planetary sciences.
 He is also interested in the development and communication of open-source tools for scientific computing.
 </div>
 </div>
 <br>